Universal relation between $C_{T}$ and the CFT Weyl anomaly: Introduction

+This general result can be modified to include the two-dimensional case by absorbing a factor $6$ in the definition of the 2d $c$, setting instead $4\pi\langle T\rangle=cR$.

-Alternatively, in terms of the critical $Q$-curvature $Q_d$ and the coefficient $C_{TT}$ of the TT-correlator in momentum space~\footnote{We thank P. McFadden for pointing out the suitability of the $C_{TT}$ coefficient, as opposed to the more conventional $C_T$.}, the explicit dimension dependence can be absorbed and the universality appears in a surprisingly simple form
+Alternatively, in terms of the critical $Q$-curvature $Q_d$ and the coefficient $C_{TT}$ of the $TT$-correlator in momentum space,\footnote{We thank P. McFadden for pointing out the suitability of the $C_{TT}$ coefficient, as opposed to the more conventional $C_T$.} the explicit dimension dependence can be absorbed and the universality appears in a surprisingly simple form

-where the lower-order terms in derivatives ($lot$) now include the Euler density and only the pointwise Weyl invariants of the type-B trace anomaly which are cubic and higher in curvature.
+where the lower-order terms in derivatives (\text{lot}) now include the Euler density and only the pointwise Weyl invariants of the type-B trace anomaly, which are cubic and higher in curvature.

-Understanding these relations is essential for characterizing the space of consistent CFTs in higher dimensions and to connect flat‑space observables with geometric responses.
-The present work develops this connection in full generality for even‐dimensional CFTs.
-We follow a holographic approach and combine the long-known holographic results for $C_T$ \cite{Liu:1998bu} and Weyl anomaly \cite{Henningson:1998ey,Henningson:1998gx,GrahamZworski} for bulk Einstein gravity, together with the recently derived Chern-Gauss-Bonnet theorem on a compact Einstein manifold that allows one to pinpoint the term quadratic in the Weyl tensor in the relation between Euler density and $Q$-curvature.
-We also confirm our findings through two purely CFT computations that exploit the fact that the trace anomaly determines the scaling behavior of the CFT partition function and effective action.
+Understanding these relations is essential for characterizing the space of consistent CFTs in higher dimensions and for connecting flat‑space observables to geometric responses.
+The present work develops this connection in full generality for even-dimensional CFTs.
+We follow a holographic approach and combine the long-known holographic results for $C_T$~\cite{Liu:1998bu} and Weyl anomaly \cite{Henningson:1998ey,Henningson:1998gx,Graham2003} for bulk Einstein gravity, together with the recently derived Chern--Gauss--Bonnet theorem on a compact Einstein manifold that allows one to pinpoint the term quadratic in the Weyl tensor in the relation between Euler density and $Q$-curvature.
+We also confirm our findings through two purely CFT computations that exploit the fact that the trace anomaly determines the scaling behavior of the CFT partition function and effective action, extending previous derivations by Osborn et al.~\cite{Osborn:1993cr, Osborn:2015rna} in low dimensions ($d\leqslant6$).